syaraniafa/Advertising-Cost-Effectiveness-Analysis-using-ANOVA/README.md

    - Radio vs Newspaper: No significant difference (p-value > alpha), indicating Radio and Newspaper advertising costs are similar.

 3. **Model Adequacy**:
   - **Normality Test (Shapiro-Wilk)**: The residuals do not follow a normal distribution (p-value < alpha).
   - **Homoskedasticity Test (Breusch-Pagan)**: The residuals show non-constant variance (heteroskedasticity), indicating that the assumption of homoskedasticity is violated.
   - **Autocorrelation Test (Durbin-Watson)**: No significant autocorrelation in the residuals (p-value > alpha).

 4. Model Suggestions:
    Due to violations of the normality and homoskedasticity assumptions, it is recommended to consider alternative models such as robust regression or quantile regression for improved accuracy.

 ## Visualizations
 Three key visualizations were produced:
-1. Residual vs Fitted Plot: Demonstrates heteroskedasticity in the residuals.
+1. **Residual vs Fitted Plot**: Demonstrates heteroskedasticity in the residuals.
-2. Q-Q Plot of Residuals: Shows that residuals deviate from normal distribution.
+2. **Q-Q Plot of Residuals**: Shows that residuals deviate from normal distribution.
-3. Residuals vs Factor Levels: Confirms non-constant variance across advertisement types.
+3. **Residuals vs Factor Levels**: Confirms non-constant variance across advertisement types.

 ## Conclusion
 - **Most Cost-Effective Medium**: Based on the analysis, TV advertising is significantly different from both Radio and Newspaper in terms of cost.
 Radio and Newspaper costs are not significantly different.